Semantic uplift

 Context design

-_TBD: document local contexts and use of @base mappings. _
+TBD: document local contexts and use of @base mappings - and link to examples of different patterns

 Additional semantic uplift steps